 Coverage details are shown in your Alberta Blue Cross Plan Booklet.

 Visit the Alberta Blue Cross Plan Members site where you will gain access to a number of member services such as printing temporary cards, submitting and tracking claims, and setting up for direct deposit.
 If you have not yet registered your account, do so on the Alberta Blue Cross website.
 You can submit e-claims using your Secure Online Services account.
-Alternatively, you may mail in a paper claim forms.
-Access Alberta Blue Cross claim forms.

 If you have questions regarding your account, your claims or if you have misplaced or did not receive your temporary password, contact Alberta Blue Cross customer services directly at 1.800.661.6995.